 While driving apps are a new technology they are evolving very quickly, and they may look very different in the future.

 Even though the tracking technology in some of these driving apps can help you get what you deserve after an auto accident, you should also remember the importance of striving to avoid being distracted by tech like cell phones while driving.
 This is particularly important with devices that report automatically or use social media, as these channels may be monitored by people who don’t always have your best interests at heart.
-At the same time, using the data these sorts of driving apps can prove beneficial to any personal injury lawyer you chose to work with to file an accident claim.
+At the same time, using the data these sorts of driving apps can prove beneficial to any personal injury lawyer in Aurora you chose to work with to file an accident claim.